admin

 • Mean ABR was the average number based on everyone’s ABRs

 It’s also worth noting that 78 of the people in Group 1 participated in a separate study to measure their ABRs on their prior prophylaxis.
-These 78 people went from 3 bleeds to less than 1 bleed a year.
-That’s a 77% reduction in yearly bleeds!
+These 78 people went from 3 bleeds to less than 1 bleed a year (mean ABR 0.7).
+That’s a powerful reduction of 77% in yearly bleeds!

 Group 2

-People in this group (28 participants) switched to ALTUVIIIO on demand from prior on-demand therapy for 26 weeks, and then were treated with ALTUVIIIO prophylaxis for another 26 weeks.
+People in this group (26 participants) switched from prior on-demand therapy to ALTUVIIIO on demand for 26 weeks, and then to ALTUVIIIO prophylaxis for another 26 weeks.

 This group also saw striking results.
 On average, people who switched from ALTUVIIIO on demand to ALTUVIIIO prophylaxis went from 21 bleeds to less than 1 bleed a year (mean ABR 0.7).
 That’s a 97% mean reduction in yearly bleeds.